Including a consent question

 - In the Summary tab, click on the Build link.
 This opens the Online Designer where you can build and edit your questionnaire.

-- Click in the first question then double click the Multi Choice option in the side menu to insert the consent question.
-(Drag and drop or Ctrl + Enter may also be used)
+- Click in the first question then double click the Multi Choice option to insert the consent question.
+You may also use drag and drop or Ctrl + Enter.

 - In the area marked Enter Multi Choice question text, enter your consent request text.

-- Double click the Page Break option in the side menu to insert a page break before the consent question and also between the consent question and any following question.
-(Drag and drop may also be used.)
+- Double click the Page Break option in the side menu.
+This inserts a page break before the consent question and also between the consent question and any following question.
+You may also use drag and drop.

 Set the question as a mandatory response